Sleeping with Sirens: Feel (2013–2014)

+Sleeping with Sirens live at Tucson, Arizona, in 2013.

 In January 2013, the band entered the studio to record its follow up to Let's Cheers to This with an estimated release date of mid-2013.
 On April 23, 2013, the band released a new single called "Low" and revealed the new album's title as Feel and release date as June 4, 2013.
 In support of the new album, the band will be playing Kia main stage at the Vans Warped Tour 2013.
 On May 21, the band released the second single from Feel, "Alone" Featuring Machine Gun Kelly.

 On August 4, the band announced that it would be headlining a tour titled the Feel This Tour in support of the album Feel.
 Memphis May Fire, Breathe Carolina, Issues, and Our Last Night supported the tour on selected dates.

 On October 16, 2013, guitarist Jesse Lawson announced his departure from the band, citing his desire to spend more time with his family and start a new musical venture.
 After Lawson's amicable departure the band tapped Nick Martin (formerly of D.R.U.G.S. and Underminded) to fill in on guitar on the band's upcoming UK/EU Feel tour.